Common Tour Questions

 What is your knowledge of astronomy?

-For me personally, very little but that is why I have a co-leader on this tour.
+For me personally, very little, but that is why I have a co-leader on this tour.
 John Chumack is an expert astronomer and astro photographer.
-He has done work with NASA, Time Magazine and several other publications.
+He has done work with NASA, Time Magazine, and several other publications.

-Why is Fairbanks Alaska one of the best places in the world to see the northern lights?
+Why is Fairbanks, Alaska, one of the best places in the world to see the northern lights?

 Fairbanks’ location is ideal for northern lights viewing because it is under the “Auroral Oval,” a ring-shaped zone over the far north where aurora activity is concentrated.
 Additionally, Fairbanks’ low precipitation and distance from coastal areas contribute to consistently clear nights.
-All combined these variables make the Fairbanks region an outstanding destination for possible aurora borealis viewing.
-There are some other places under the belt like Iceland but they have high humidity so the clouds are often in the way.
+All combined, these variables make the Fairbanks region an outstanding destination for possible aurora borealis viewing.
+There are some other places under the belt, like Iceland, but they have high humidity, so the clouds are often in the way.

 Great Smoky Mountains